-Our management, with the participation of our chief executive officer and chief financial officer, conducted an evaluation of the effectiveness of our company's internal control over financial reporting as of December 31, 2020 based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013 Framework).
-Based on this evaluation, our management has concluded that we did not maintain effective internal control over financial reporting as of December 31, 2020 due to the following deficiency that we believe to be a material weakness:
+Our management, with the participation of our chief executive officer and chief financial officer, conducted an evaluation of the effectiveness of our company's internal control over financial reporting as of December 31, 2021 based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO 2013 Framework).
+Based on this evaluation, our management has concluded that the internal control over financial reporting as of December 31, 2021 was effective.